HaxeCheckstyle/haxe-rename/README.md

 a work-in-progress refactoring tool for Haxe code.

+CAUTION: Make sure you have backups before performing any refactor operation!

+Note: refactoring uses static code analysis to figure out what places to change in a refactoring operation. if you make heavy use of type inference you might end up with compile errors.

 ## features

-* move file to a different package
+* move a file to a different package
 * rename an import alias
 * rename a type
 * rename a function parameter
 * rename a local var
 * rename a local function
-* remame a switch/case capture
+* remame a case capture
 * rename module level statics
+* rename interface fields

 ## usage